adlnet/xAPI-Spec/xAPI.md

 <a name="datatransfer"/>

 ## 7.0 Data Transfer (REST)
-This section describes The xAPI consists of 4 sub-APIs: Statement, State, Learner, and Activity Profile.
+This section describes that the xAPI consists of 4 sub-APIs: Statement, State, Agent, and Activity Profile.
 These four sub-APIs of the Experience API are handled via RESTful HTTP methods.
 The Statement API can be used by itself to track learning records.